14th International Architecture Biennale Exhibition: “Office US”

 01/01/1987

-Construction Innovation, Interior ViewPhotographer:Christopher Alexander, Ruth Landy, Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorFour photos, the first shot in 1984 and the last in 1987, which show “wholeness in the making”.
-In the first two we see the unpainted Great Hall interior as finished in 1985, when the shape of columns, capitals and ...
+Construction Innovation, Interior ViewPhotographer:Christopher Alexander, Ruth Landy, Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedFour photos, the first shot in 1984 and the last in 1987, show “wholeness in the making”; the way the interior unpainted space is finished in 1987 with black, highly polished shikkui, with red chevrons on the column shafts and ...

 -